top of page

 approachable

-• a departure from other therapeutic technologies, which can feel intimidating
+• a departure from other therapeutic technologies, which can often feel intimidating

 Revising prototypes